Raku/ecosystem/README.md

   the module entirely.
 The email address is usually visible on user's GitHub profile.
 * Try to contact the user by other means, as their GitHub notifications/emails may be disabled.
 Perhaps, there's a Twitter account with similar username.
-* If attempts to contact the author fail, after 4-weeks the module can be taken over.
+* If attempts to contact the author fail, after four weeks the module can be taken over.

 In short, try to contact the user by more ways than simply opening a PR in their repo and give them enough time to have a chance to respond.